EMBL-EBI-TSI/ansible-ebi-owncloud/README.md

 ----
 - Select version to install.
 - Keep mailto=root and set an alias for root?
-- Better logic for running freshclam for the first time, or clamd service migh bail.
+- Better logic for running freshclam for the first time, or clamd sefrvice migh bail.
 Make a service?
 Or install cron packages.
 - Move php dependencies to individual tasks?
+- Update basic options (admin_pass, admin_email, ...).
+- Activate calendar app?

 Licence
 -------